PKBM disputes report that 30 pct quota met in Bumiputera allocation | Borneo Post Online

 PKBM Sarawak is a non-governmental organisation set up to fight for greater participation of local Bumiputera contractors in strategic projects in the state.

-“Most of our member companies have a track record of average 10 to 15 years so there is no reason for not placing the confidence on them to participate in the phase one of the Pan Borneo Project,” he said during a press conference held at a leading hotel here yesterday.
+“Most of our member companies have a track record of average 10 to 15 years so there is no reason for not placing the confidence in them to participate in phase one of the Pan Borneo Project,” he said during a press conference held at a leading hotel here Saturday.

 Abang Aditajaya asked the federal government and relevant authorities to initiate investigations as less than the required 30 per cent of Bumiputera contractors had actually been issued the letter of award for the construction of the highway.

-He said, however, that the association fully support the federal government’s decision to terminate the PDP agreement for the Pan Borneo Highway project in Sarawak.
+He said, however, that the association fully supports the federal government’s decision to terminate the PDP agreement for the Pan Borneo Highway project in Sarawak.

 Abang Aditajaya cited the savings made as the federal government would have to fork out about RM907 million, or 5.5 per cent of the project cost, as fee to the PDP, namely Lebuhraya Borneo Utara Sdn Bhd.